President Trump reveals he took coronavirus test

 President Trump revealed Saturday he has taken the coronavirus test and is awaiting the results.

-Before a briefing with the White House press corps he revealed he had his temperature taken, and was fine.
-Members of the press corps are also getting their temperature taken when close to the president, a new precaution.
+Before a briefing with the White House press corps he said he had his temperature taken, and was fine.
+Members of the press corps, members of the coronavirus task force and staff are also getting their temperature taken when close to the president, a new precaution.

 "I also took the test," Trump said in the White House briefing room.
 "I decided I should based on the press conference yesterday people were asking that I take the test."